PhictionalOne/espanso-custom-packages/README.md

-# espanso-package-example
+# espanso-custom-greek-letters

-An example on how to create an espanso package.
+Based on the original [greek-letters](https://hub.espanso.org/packages/greek-letters/).

-For more information, read the [documentation](https://espanso.org/docs/)
+But as it interfered with other triggers I had to modify it ¯\_(ツ)_/¯